MicrosoftDocs/azure-reference-other/studio-module-reference/score-vowpal-wabbit-version-7-4-model.md

 ## Module overview

-This article describes how to use the **Score Vowpal Wabbit Version 7-4 Model** module in Azure Machine Learning Studio, to generate scores for a set of input data, using an existing trained Vowpal Wabbit model.
+This article describes how to use the **Score Vowpal Wabbit Version 7-4 Model** module in Azure Machine Learning Studio (classic), to generate scores for a set of input data, using an existing trained Vowpal Wabbit model.

 This module is provided for compatibility with version 7-4 of the Vowpal Wabbit framework.
 Use this module only if you need to score data using a trained model that was saved in the 7-4 format.